superkevin07/The-CLI-Todo/README.md

 Just run the .exe and it will initialize then it will ask you to type something, The typings of yours will be marked as **"[USER] "**.

 When you are done adding tasks, type **done@** to finish adding tasks.
 Then read the text given by Console.

+You will need a markdown reader to see the check box and the markdiwn Todo list.
 ***